 The pipeline also uses assigned firm storage rights of 50 MMcf/day for injection, 70 MMcf/day for withdrawal and 2.2 Bcf of storage inventory to help manage imbalances.
 These imbalances may be due to differences in customers' supply and demand, market center imbalances, differences between forecast and actual demands, pipeline-to-pipeline imbalances, over/under collection of shrinkage, and other factors.
-Data on these imbalances is detailed in Appendix B of this report for each OFO day and the prior three days.
+Data on these imbalances is shown in Appendix B of this report for each OFO day and the prior three days.

 II.
-OFO EVENTS DURIN G THE THIRD QUARTER 2000
+OFO EVENTS DURING THE FOURTH QUARTER 2000